 CAIRO, Egypt — Smoke billowed out from the fire raging at a nearby government building as live ammo ricocheted off the streets of Suez.
-Nine people were killed in this single night of fighting between protesters and police.
+These were scenes broadcast live on Egyptian television — and nine people were killed in this single night of fighting between protesters and police.

 But this is a grittier, more crude version of the revolt that kicked off two years ago.

 Today the demonstrators, hardened by a series of broken promises and violent crackdowns, have dropped almost entirely the pretense of a peaceful revolution.
 Gone is the innocent hope of the young revolutionaries who seized and held Tahrir Square in the name of a future democratic Egypt, defying authorities by transforming central Cairo’s massive plaza into a utopian mini-state for 18 days.